ossu/computer-science/README.md

 You can [open an issue](https://help.github.com/articles/creating-an-issue/) and give us your suggestions as to how we can improve this guide, or what we can do to improve the learning experience.

-You can also [fork this project](https://help.github.com/articles/fork-a-repo/) to fix any mistakes that you have found or add new things, and then make a [pull request](https://help.github.com/articles/using-pull-requests/).
+You can also [fork this project](https://help.github.com/articles/fork-a-repo/) and send a [pull request](https://help.github.com/articles/using-pull-requests/) to fix any mistakes that you have found.

+If you want to suggest a new resource, send a pull request adding such resource to the [extras](https://github.com/open-source-society/computer-science/tree/master/extras) section.

+The **extras** section is a place where all of us will be able to submit interesting additional articles, books, courses and specializations, keeping our curriculum *as immutable and concise as possible*.

-Let's do it together! =)
+**Let's do it together! =)**

 ## Community